| CVE |

 | A vulnerability in an access control mechanism of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to access services beyond the scope of their authorization.
 This vulnerability is due to insufficient enforcement of access control in the affected software.
 An attacker could exploit this vulnerability by directly accessing the internal services of an affected device.
 A successful exploit could allow the attacker to overwrite policies and impact the configuration and operation of the affected device. |

-| Multiple Cisco products are affected by a vulnerability in the Snort detection engine that could allow an unauthenticated, remote attacker to bypass the configured file policies on an affected system.
-The vulnerability is due to errors in how the Snort detection engine handles specific HTTP responses.
-An attacker could exploit this vulnerability by sending crafted HTTP packets that would flow through an affected system.
-A successful exploit could allow the attacker to bypass the configured file policies and deliver a malicious payload to the protected network. |
+| Multiple Cisco products are affected by a vulnerability with TCP Fast Open (TFO) when used in conjunction with the Snort detection engine that could allow an unauthenticated, remote attacker to bypass a configured file policy for HTTP.
+The vulnerability is due to incorrect detection of the HTTP payload if it is contained at least partially within the TFO connection handshake.
+An attacker could exploit this vulnerability by sending crafted TFO packets with an HTTP payload through an affected device.
+A successful exploit could allow the attacker to bypass configured file policy for HTTP packets and deliver a malicious payload. |

 | Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to execute arbitrary SQL injections on an affected device.
 These vulnerabilities exist due to improper input validation.
 An attacker could exploit these vulnerabilities by sending crafted SQL queries to an affected device.
 A successful exploit could allow the attacker to view information that they are not authorized to view, make changes to the system that they are not authorized to make, and execute commands within the underlying operating system that may affect the availability of the device. |